In-line Signature Form Cell

 Inactive State

 This is the initial state of the form cell.
-By tapping anywhere on the signature canvas, the form cell will switch to Active State.
+By tapping anywhere on the signature canvas, the form cell switches to active state.

 Active State

 The active state makes the signature canvas drawable.
 When the form cell is active, the footer appears.
-Tapping the cancel button will go back to the inactive state.
+Tapping the “Cancel” button, the form cell goes back to the inactive state.

 Signed State

-When the user starts signing, the clear and save buttons are activated.
-Tapping clear will go back to the active state.
-Tapping the save button will go to the saved state.
-Similarly, tapping the cancel button will go to the inactive state.
+When the user starts signing, the “Clear” and “Save” buttons are activated.
+Tapping “Clear” brings the form cell back to the active state.
+Tapping the “Save” button, brings it to the saved state.
+Similarly, tapping the “Cancel” brings it to the inactive state.

 Saved State